Nick Madrigal Preview, Player Props: Cubs vs. Reds

-On Saturday, Nick Madrigal (.286 slugging percentage in past 10 games, with zero home runs) and the Chicago Cubs face the Cincinnati Reds, whose starting pitcher will be Andrew Abbott.
-First pitch is at 6:40 PM ET.
+On Sunday, Nick Madrigal (.250 on-base percentage in past 10 games, 74 points below season-long percentage) and the Chicago Cubs face the Cincinnati Reds, whose starting pitcher will be Carson Spiers.
+First pitch is at 12:10 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Reds.
+He had a hitless performance in his most recent game (0-for-1) against the Reds.

 Nick Madrigal Game Info & Props vs. the Reds